MicrosoftDocs/query-docs/query-languages/dax/xirr-function-dax.md

 manager: "kfile"
 ---
 # XIRR Function (DAX)
-> [!NOTE]
-> This function is included in SQL Server 2016 Analysis Services (SSAS), Power Pivot in Excel 2016, and Power BI Desktop only.
-Information provided here is subject to change.

 Returns the internal rate of return for a schedule of cash flows that is not necessarily periodic.